List of Hajime no Ippo characters: Japanese boxers

 Another amateur boxer turned pro, he was considered an Olympic hopeful while he attended the Toyou College of Athletics.
-The cheerful, confident Saeki is a skilled outboxer, nicknamed the "Speed Star" for his incredibly quick fists and feet; even Date couldn't touch him when they sparred.
+The cheerful, confident Saeki is a skilled outboxer, nicknamed the "Speed Star" for his incredibly quick fists and feet; even Date could not touch him when they sparred.
 Saeki likes to dazzle his opponents with his fast footwork, then blindside them with volleys of punches.
 He has recently made a reappearance and will be competing in the upcoming Class-A tournament along with Takuzo Karasawa and even Ippo's kouhai Itagaki.